 Amanda Little wrote Power Trip: The Story of America's Love Affair With Energy (HarperCollins) and is a Writer-in-Residence in the English department at Vanderbilt University, where she teaches investigative journalism and creative non-fiction.
 Amanda is a contributor to Bloomberg Businessweek and has blogged for The New Yorker and Forbes.
 Her articles on the environment, energy and technology in the New York Times Magazine, Vanity Fair, Rolling Stone, Wired, O Magazine, New York, and the Washington Post.
 She published a weekly column about environmental politics on Grist.org and Salon.com, and a monthly column in Outside magazine.
 She received the Jane Bagley Lehman Award for excellence in environmental journalism.

-Little has been working in online media since 1996, when she was the first employee of the first online magazine, FEED.
+Amanda has been working in online media since 1996, when she was the first employee of the first online magazine, FEED.
 Thereafter she wrote a column for The Village Voice, "Urban Upgrade," which explored innovation in New York City.
 Little has published interviews with public figures ranging from Barack Obama, Hillary Clinton and John Kerry to John McCain and Rupert Murdoch.
 She has appeared on MSNBC, Fox News, National Public Radio, and her keynotes and speaking events have included TEDx, Lexus, the Clean-Tech Investor Summit, and the Garden Club of America.
-She attended Brown University and serves on the Board of Fisk University in Nashville, Tennessee with her husband and children.
+She attended Brown University and serves on the Board of Fisk University in Nashville, Tennessee, where she lives with her family.

 "Amanda represents the best of a new perspective--a new voice of green." --Robert Redford